 The first sub-stage of the Chihuahua’s adulthood lasts till the age of 3.
 The puppy-like antics are gone, and the Chihuahua has become fully housetrained.
 But while the adolescent behavior is over, the Chihuahua is still highly energetic.

 This is also the ideal time for Chihuahuas to have kids.
-Be careful when breeding Chihuahuas in their later years as that could lead to lower-quality sperm in males and painful pregnancies in females.
+Be careful when breeding Chihuahuas in their later years as it could lead to painful pregnancies.

 4 to 10 years old Chihuahua